neuralprobe/my-digital-garden/_notes/Learning FPGA and Hardware Design.md

 ---
+title: Learning FPGA and Hardware Design
+date: 2024-02-01
+tags:
+  - HowTo
+  - Hardware
+  - FPGA
+  - DigitalDesign
+  - HDL
+  - Verilog
+  - Verification
 ---

-## Learning FPGA and Hardware Design & Verification: A Step-by-Step Guide
+# Learning FPGA and Hardware Design & Verification: A Step-by-Step Guide

 Great choice!
 FPGA development offers a fantastic mix of creativity and engineering.
 Here's a roadmap to get you started: